Datta78/Datta78.github.io/README.md

 **Copy this full version** and update your `README.md`.

-The banner is now a tech-related image (abstract code/lines).
+The banner is a real tech/code image from Unsplash (it changes but always looks tech-related).

+This should look good now.

-Would you like me to change the banner to something else or move to the next step?
+Would you like any changes or shall we move to the next step?

 Just say! 🚀